 I stumbled upon my favorite containers on Amazon.
 These bad boys are freezer safe, they stack well and they are the perfect size to hold one serving of just about anything.
 I put all my leftovers in these containers just in case plans change and I decide at the last minute to freeze something that I had originally intended to eat within a few days.

-By cooking more food, less often, the busiest nights of the week will be smoother-sailing!
+By cooking more food, less often, you’ll open up time in your schedule and the busiest nights of the week will be smoother-sailing!
 It’s easy to accomplish when you plan ahead and freeze your own leftovers.

 This way, you can avoid the frozen food section (or worse, fast food restaurants!), and save the cooking for the nights when there is less going on.